AlexKordic/The-real-history-of-async-networking/README.md

 }
 ```

-Events in GUI applications could be WM_PAINT, WM_CLICK, and the like to notify the application of clicks, redraws, etc.
+Instead of `select`, a GUI program calls `GetMessage`.
+This pattern of design where one single thread blocks until an event is available and the handles this event is called an event-loop.
+All event-loops, no matter what language, work like this.
+Some kind of blocking syscall in a loop.
+That's it, the event-loop pattern.

-## I/O Completion Ports (1995)
+## IOCP (1995)
 With Windows NT 3.5 and forward, Microsoft had implemented the epoll / kqueue equivalent which allowed one to efficiently wait for events on multiple sockets.

 ## Visual Basic 6.0 (1998)